 Let’s start this with another question.
-Should you be talking to your clients about Making Tax Digital for Income Tax?
+Should you be talking to your clients about Making Tax Digital for Income Tax Self Assessment (ITSA)?
 Guidance around it is still fairly generic, so it’s difficult to offer clients much in the way of detail.

-But, with the internet slowly filling up with articles rehashing what little is known about it, clients are likely to start worrying if there’s something they’re missing.
-There are some steps that you can take now, to help pre-empt the flurry of worried clients.
+But, the internet is slowly filling with articles rehashing what little is known about it.
+As a result, clients are starting to worrying there’s something they’re missing.
+There are some steps that you can take now, to help pre-empt the flurry of worry.

 Explaining MTD for Income Tax to clients

 Despite being industry news, some clients might not have the MTD rollout for income tax on their radar.
 So what do they need to know?

 The move to MTD will eventually leave behind Self Assessment returns.
 Instead, records will be kept digitally and submitted regularly online using software.

 The information is sent directly to HMRC from the software, avoiding the need to send a separate Self Assessment tax return.